atifsayed22/bookit/README.md

 ---

 ## Authentication with Clerk
-BookVerse uses [Clerk](https://clerk.com/) for secure authentication and user management.
+BookIt uses [Clerk](https://clerk.com/) for secure authentication and user management.
 Both customers and business owners sign up and log in using Clerk, which provides a seamless and secure experience.

 ## Business Owner Features

 ### Listing and Managing Packages
 - After logging in as a business owner, go to the "Travel Packages" section.
 - Click "Add New Package" to create a new travel package.
-Fill in details like name, destination, duration, price, description, images, inclusions, and exclusions.
+Fill in details like name, destination, duration, price, description, images, inclusions, exclusions, and promo codes.
 - Edit or delete any package using the "Edit" and "Delete" buttons on each package card.

 ### Editing Agency Details